Saturday 21 March 2020

-Birmingham and Midland Institute
+Birmingham and Midland Institute, central Birmingham

-The next UK Butterfly Recorders’ Meeting will be held on Saturday 30th March 2019 at the Birmingham and Midland Institute, Birmingham.
+The next UK Butterfly Recorders’ Meeting will be held on Saturday 21 March 2020 in Birmingham.
 This annual event provides the latest information on butterfly trends from the UK recording and monitoring schemes, new research findings from scientists, feedback from butterfly recorders and plenty of time to relax and chat over a buffet lunch with fellow recorders and enthusiasts.